tagspaces/documentation/docs/extensions/3d-viewer.md

 # 3D Viewer

-A TagSpaces extension for opening 3d models in GLB and GLTF formats.
+A TagSpaces extension for opening 3d file formats.

 ## Features

-- Preview in 3D of GLB and GLTF files
+- 3D preview of GLB, GLTF, STL and OBJ files
 - Rotation of the models with mouse dragging
 - Save screenshot of the current 3D rendering